SEMICeu/Taxonomy/README.md

 # Taxonomies

-This repository intendo to collect all the work done in SEMIC around taxonomies to be published:
+This repository aims to collect all the work done in SEMIC around taxonomies to be published:

 * Taxonomy of public services (CPSV-AP)
 * Business and Life events (CPSV-AP)